NormanLo4319/DS612_Data_Mining_with_Business_Applications_Python/README.md

 ## Course Outline
 ### Introduction to Python:
 ---
 In this lab, we will introduce some simple Python commands.
 The best way to learn a new language is to try it out.
 Python can be downloaded from [here](https://www.python.org/downloads/).
-Specifically, we are going to utilize an IDE (intergrated development environment) "Anaconda" and presentation layout "Jupyternotebook", which the installation instruction can be found [here](https://jupyter.org/install)
+Specifically, we are utilizing an IDE (intergrated development environment) "Anaconda" and presentation layout "Jupyternotebook" in this course, which the installation instruction can be found [here](https://jupyter.org/install)

 Learning Objectives:
 1. Learning how to find and set your working directory on your machine.